HQSquantumsimulations/qoqo_qryd/userdoc/src/execution.rst

 To obtain results from a QuantumProgram, Measurement or Circuit it needs to be executed on real quantum computing hardware or run on a simulator.

 Qoqo uses separate backends for this evaluation.
 For each hardware or simulator a backend can be created that implements qoqo's ``EvaluatingBackend`` interface and runs QuantumPrograms.
 For an overview of backends see the `qoqo <https://github.com/HQSquantumsimulations/qoqo>`_ website.
 Backends which provide the functionality to run a single circuit are so-called ``EvaluatingBackend``.
-The QRyd backends fall in this category.
+The QRydDemo backends fall in this category.

 An ``EvaluatingBackend`` can run: